francisdb/wine-vbscript-test/README.md

 ### Development

-This project requires meson
-This in turn requires python3 and ninja-build
+This project requires meson to build.
+This in turn requires python3 and ninja-build.
 The test framework requires ruby 🙄

 ```
 meson subprojects download